top of page

 Thinking about pedagogy and defining our pedagogical approach is important because as the modern proverb says, ‘If you stand for nothing, you fall for anything…’ (author unknown).
 Early childhood educators need to discuss as a team how they view children and childhood, their understanding of child development and theory and what they want their provision to be like, including the skills, knowledge and dispositions that they want to foster in their children.
 Put simply, our pedagogical approach shapes our children.
 Thus adopting a loving pedagogy promotes love, kindness and other prosocial behaviours.

-Love and Nurture front cover.jpg
+Love and Nurture.png

 Linking Love with Nurture